Once upon a time I had an Etsy store and I even made some sales. I sold one of my bags to someone in Paris, I felt very chic.

 Zazzle sort of provides a middle ground between Etsy and the other sites listed in this article.
 You can sell your art by uploading your designs and selling on products they produce.

 Or you can sell your own products where you deal with the inventory similar to Etsy.
-Similar to Design By Humans you do have your own store, then when designing you set your own margins.
+Similar to Design By Humans you do have your own store, but it differs from DBH in that you set your own margins.

 Elizabeth Stapleton is the founder and voice behind Less Debt More Wine and ElizabethStapleton.com.
 She is a Pinterest marketer, online entrepreneur, and recovering attorney whose writing has been featured on Entrepreneur.com, The Huffington Post, The Penny Hoarder, Budgets Are Sexy, Credit Sesame, and Magnify Money.
 Additionally, she has been quoted in articles on Business Insider, Student Loan Hero, and Nerd Wallet.